thoughtbot/griddler/README.md

 Multipart format.
 This format sends Griddler incoming emails together with their attachments and allows handling of attachments in a memory efficient way.

-Multipart is not the default post format.
-Be sure to set it in your Cloudmailin account ([Cloudmailin post formats](http://docs.cloudmailin.com/http_post_formats/)).

 Testing In Your App
 -------------------